josbeir/cakephp-docs-md/docs/5/en/tutorials-and-examples/cms/authentication.md

 ```

 Now, on every request, the `AuthenticationMiddleware` will inspect
 the request session to look for an authenticated user.
-If we are loading the [Users / login](users/login.md)
+If we are loading the `/users/login`
 page, it will also inspect the posted form data (if any) to extract the credentials.
 By default the credentials will be extracted from the `username` and `password`
 fields in the request data.